 Sweden was once an early adopter of additive manufacturing and now has class leading AM suppliers.
 Additive manufacturing has the potential to make Swedish industries competitive and leading through high-value manufacturing that will create growth, uniqueness, jobs, and export opportunities.
-A membership in the Arena gives participating companies and research organisations an opportunity to take part in the effort to make this to be a reality.
+The Arena gives participating companies and research organisations an opportunity to take part in the effort to make this to be a reality.

 The Arena offers

-Obtain further information about the arena and membership agreement through downloading the documents listed below or contact the arena coordinator Annika Strondl.
+Obtain further information about the arena through downloading the documents listed below or contact the arena coordinator Annika Strondl.

 The Arena is a joint initiative from Swerim, RISE, Chalmers University of Technology, Materials and Manufacturing Technology and University West, Engineering Science.
-Today we are a network of industrial and academic partners (see Members).
+Today we are a network of industrial and academic partners.

 - RAMP-UP Report II, Research needs and challenges for swedish industrial use of additive manufacturing, 6th of October 2017 (929.6 KB)